cornelk/gotokit/README.md

-    ├─ envfile          loads environment variables from env files ├─ jsonutils        additional helpers for JSON processing ├─ log              fast and structured logging based on slog
+    ├─ envfile          loads environment variables from env files ├─ jsonutils        additional helpers for JSON processing ├─ log              fast and structured logging based on slog ├─ pointer          create a pointer to a value